-14. The GEF should consider developing and applying a framework for ex- ante assessments of projects or programs that are intended to be transformational to enhance impacts.
-This study has presented an example of a framework that could be applied.
+The GEF should consider developing and applying a framework for ex ante assessments to enhance the impacts of projects or programs that are intended to be transformational.
+This evaluation has presented an example of a framework that could be applied.